The Right Stuff (film): Reviews

 Chuck Yeager said of his characterization: "Sam [Shepard] is not a real flamboyant actor, and I'm not a real flamboyant-type individual ... he played his role the way I fly airplanes".

 Robert Osborne, who introduced showings of the film on Turner Classic Movies, was quite enthusiastic about the film.
-The cameo appearance by the real Chuck Yeager in the film was a particular "treat" which Osborne cited.
+The cameo appearance by the real Chuck Yeager in the film was a particular "treat", which Osborne cited.
 The recounting of many of the legendary aspects of Yeager's life was left in place, including the naming of the X-1, "Glamorous Glennis" after his wife and his superstitious preflight ritual of asking for a stick of Beemans chewing gum from his best friend, Jack Ridley.

+The February 2020 issue of New York magazine lists The Right Stuff among "The Best Movies That Lost Best Picture at the Oscars."